Nissan Cima: First generation (Y31; 1988)

 The Y31 Cima is available with a 200 PS VG30DE or a 255 PS turbocharged VG30DET.
-The turbocharged version was especially popular, leading the Japanese media to coin the term "the Cima phenomenon".
-The Cedric Cima was sold at dealerships Nissan Motor where the Laurel could be found in Japan, and the Gloria Cima was sold at Nissan dealerships Nissan Prince that sold the Skyline.
-The Cima was available with an electronically controlled air suspension and a center console color CRT-display for multiple audio and video and climate control functions.
+The turbocharged version was especially popular in the booming Japanese Bubble Era economy, leading the Japanese media to coin the term "the Cima phenomenon".
+36,400 Cimas were sold in the first year, with the first generation selling a combined 129,000 units.
+The Cedric Cima was sold at dealerships Nissan Store where the Laurel could be found in Japan, and the Gloria Cima was sold at Nissan dealerships Nissan Prince that sold the Skyline.